oakestra/oakestra-net/cluster-service-manager/README.md

 The service manager manages the networking aspects of each job and node.

-Each Node belongs to a subnetwork and upn deployment each job contains belongs to the node's subnetwork.
+Each Node belongs to a subnetwork and upon deployment each job contains belongs to the node's subnetwork.
 This service manages the discovery and deployment of both the jobs and the nodes.

 ## Purpose of Service Manager